eclipse-theia/theia/packages/outline-view/README.md

 # Theia - Outline Extension

 Displays a code outline tree.
-Activate it by expandandig the Outline pane on the right side.
+Activate it by expanding the Outline pane on the right side.

 See [here](https://github.com/theia-ide/theia) for a detailed documentation.